On Continuous Terminal Embeddings of Sets of Positive Reach: Introduction

 is called an {\it terminal embedding of $X$ into $\mathbb{R}^m$ with distortion $\varepsilon$}, where $m$ is again referred to as the {\it embedding dimension}. {\bf Note here -- crucially -- that \eqref{eq: terminal condition} must hold for all} $\boldsymbol y \in\mathbb{R}^{\boldsymbol d}$.
 It is a simple exercise to see that any $f$ satisfying this condition for any nonempty $X$ cannot possibly be linear unless $m = d$ (see, e.g., the remark following \cite[Theorem 1.2]{narayanan2019optimal}).
 Nonetheless, a series of works \cite{elkin2017terminal,mahabadi2018nonlinear,narayanan2019optimal} somewhat recently established the existence of such nonlinear functions $f$ for arbitrary {\it finite} sets $X$.
 Better yet, they can still achieve near-optimal embedding dimensions $m = c \log(|X|)/\varepsilon^2$ \cite{narayanan2019optimal}.
 Even more recent work in this direction \cite{chiclana2024on} further generalized these terminal embedding results by showing that, in fact, terminal embeddings with near-optimal embedding dimensions also exist for arbitrary (e.g., infinite) subsets $X \subseteq \mathbb{R}^d$, with special attention given to the case where $X$ is a low-dimensionsal submanifold of $\mathbb{R}^d$.
 In addition, \cite{chiclana2024on} also explores potential data science applications of these embeddings, empirically demonstrating, e.g., that they can significantly outperform standard JL-embeddings in compressive classification tasks.

-As mentioned above, one cannot expect terminal embeddings to be linear, but can they at least be constructed to be somewhat globally regular (e.g., continuous almost everywhere)?
-We consider this question herein and hasten to add that its answer is far from obvious.
-Prior terminal embeddings capable of achieving near-optimal embedding dimensions \cite{narayanan2019optimal,chiclana2024on} are constructed point-by-point through optimization, a process that often results in mappings that lack regularity.
-Nonetheless, we prove herein that a variant of this approach can indeed produce terminal embeddings with near-optimal embedding dimensions $m$ that are, e.g., H\"{o}lder continuous almost everywhere.
+As mentioned above, one cannot expect terminal embeddings to be linear.
+A natural question is whether they can nevertheless be constructed with some form of global regularity (e.g., continuity).
+This is not immediate, as existing constructions achieving near-optimal embedding dimensions \cite{narayanan2019optimal,chiclana2024on} are defined point-by-point via optimization, a process that does not, in general, preserve regularity.
+In this work, we show that a suitable modification of this approach yields terminal embeddings with near-optimal embedding dimensions that satisfy H\"older continuity.